regimental12/CI224-Sem2/ProjectBrief.md

   - Master of  Multiple Inheritance

 ##Features we'd like to implement
-**BOLD items are defnite, ITALIC items are markable but not neccesary, unformatte ditems are stretch goals**
+**BOLD items are definite, ITALIC items are markable but not neccesary, un-formatted items are stretch goals**
 - [ ] **A cube world**
 - [ ] *Procedurally generated terrain.*
 - [ ] *Basic inventory system*